wp-plugins/seo-nutrition-and-print-for-recipes-by-edamam/readme.txt

 == Upgrade Notice ==

 = 2.4 =
-Upgrade immediately major update of formating and saving of the recipe nutritional content.
+Upgrade immediately major update of formating and saving of the recipe nutrition.

 = 2.3 =

-Nutritional information is now contained on the blog improving speed and reliability Improved Schema.org tagging with included nutrition in the tags Preview now shows nutritional information
-Improved formatting for narrow center column blogs Various bug fixes.
+Improved formatting for narrow center column blogs.
+Various bug fixes.

 = 2.2 =
-All recipes formatted with Edamam and including an image in the plugin are now searchable on Edamam.com and on Edamam's mobile apps.
+Recipes are now searchable on Edamam.com and the Edamam mobile apps.
-Various bug fixes.

 = 2.1 =
 Improved image tagging.
-Now Google always shows the image in the search results
+Now Google always shows the image in search results

 = 2.0 =
-Added:
-- Ability to remove Edamam logo
-- Option to format multiple ingredient lists in a single recipe
+Added ability to remove Edamam logo and format multi-step ingredient lists